 We often equate our strengths with the things we are good at; however, that is not what strengths are.
 Strengths are the things that strengthen you and fill you up with energy.
 They are the source of your biggest motivation and the kindling fire for your passions.
 They are your fuel.

 By spending time to identify your real strengths, you can tap into them deeply and wholeheartedly and utilize them throughout your entire journey.
 By setting up your life plan with intent, you will leverage your strengths to propel you not only faster but much farther along the way.

 5 Weaknesses – What Is Holding You Back?

 As you might imagine, your weaknesses are the opposite of your strengths.
 They are those actions, events, or even people who drain your energy and leave you lethargic and uninspired.
 They are your emotional and mental black holes, sucking every ounce of power out of you.

 The problem with weaknesses is that they will always be there for as long as you live.
 During this entire journey, though, you will not only dig in to find and understand them, but you will develop a system to work around them.
-You will design your life to use your strengths and skills to go around those weaknesses, and stop them from being impediments to your journey.
-In addition, you will develop the mental and emotional strength to not let those weaknesses keep you down, through constant, deliberate practice.
+You will design your life to use your strengths and skills to overcome those weaknesses and stop them from being impediments to your journey.
+In addition, you will develop the mental and emotional strength not to let those weaknesses keep you down through constant, deliberate practice.

 6 Skills – What Are You Great At?